 In non-continuum flows there are not enough discrete fluid material elements, i.e. particles or molecules, for a fluid element (that is small compared to the scale of the process) to be assumed continuous and indefinitely divisible.
 While the mathematical models of continuum fluid mechanics may therefore not be applicable, the language of fluid mechanics can still in some cases provide us with a useful shorthand that highlights the key challenges in the physics of these flows.
 What do I mean by this?
 For instance, the “enhancement factor” is frequently used to describe the performance of nanotubes in membrane-type applications.
 It is the ratio of the measured fluid flowrate to the no-slip Hagen-Poiseuille (pipe) theoretical prediction.
 Nanotubes can show enhancement factors of several 100s or 1000s, which indicate how different the non-continuum water flow in the nanotubes is from the flow in a conventional pipe.

 Fluid dynamic models can be modified to include some of the features of non-continuum flow behaviour, but to what extent is this helpful?
 For water flow in nanotubes, molecular pre-simulations can provide constitutive and boundary data that means some non-continuum features, like slip, can be captured in a fluid dynamic model.
-But some cannot - for example, the molecular layering that leads to density oscillations close to surfaces at the nanoscale.
-So we have to be very careful how far we can push a continuum fluid model for a flow application that is strictly non-continuum.
+But some are much more tricky to incorporate properly - for example, the molecular layering that leads to density oscillations close to surfaces at the nanoscale.
+So we have to be careful how far we can push a continuum fluid model for a flow application that is strictly non-continuum.
 (Borg, Reese (2017) MRS Bulletin 42:294-299; Holland, Borg, Lockerby, Reese (2015) Comput.
 Fluids 115:46-53)